rabeehcv/React-Project/Notes.md

 #### Note
 React components need to return a single JSX element and not multiple adjacent JSX elements like two buttons.
 To fix this you can use Fragments (<> and </>) to wrap multiple adjacent JSX elements

+### JS Comparison operators
+- == (Equality Operator): It performs type conversion before making the comparison.
+This means that if the two values being compared are of different types, JavaScript will attempt to convert one or both of the values to a common type before making the comparison.
+- === (Strict Equality Operator): It does not perform type conversion.
+Both the value and the type must be the same for the comparison to return true.

 ### UseEffect

 useEffect() is a hook in React that allows you to perform side effects in function components.
 Side effects can include data fetching, subscriptions, or manually changing the DOM in React components.